fuatakgun/eufy_security/README.md

  1- Download Node over here: https://nodejs.org/en/download/ - If you have Node-Red running already, it means you have this.

- 2- Checkout latest codebase of eufy-security-ws: `git clone `git clone https://github.com/bropat/eufy-security-ws` - I have created a Pull Request into original codebase to get instant updates on thumbnails.
+ 2- Checkout latest codebase of eufy-security-ws: `git clone https://github.com/bropat/eufy-security-ws` - I have created a Pull Request into original codebase to get instant updates on thumbnails.
 Until it is merged, you can use my clone codebase.

  3- Previous command will create a folder named as eufy-security-ws, now change your directory into it`cd eufy-security-ws`